ash-project/ash/documentation/tutorials/get-started-with-phoenix.md

 ### Edit Config

-We need to specify the Ash API's that our application uses and some config for backwards compatibility that will be removed later.
+We need to specify the Ash APIs that our application uses and some config for backwards compatibility that will be removed later.
 Add this to your config:

 ```elixir